 Capital Assets.
-As of June 30, 2020, the District's total capital assets were \$, including land, school buildings, building improvements, buses, other school vehicles, furniture and equipment, and any intangible assets.
-This amount represents a(n) increase/decrease of \$from 2019.
-Total accumulated depreciation as of June 30, 2020, was \$, and total depreciation expense for the year was \$, resulting in total net capital assets of \$.
+As of June 30, 2023, the District's total capital assets were \$, including land, school buildings, building improvements, improvements other than buildings, buses, other school vehicles, furniture and equipment, and any intangible assets.
+This amount represents a(n) increase/decrease of \$from 2022.
+Total accumulated depreciation as of June 30, 2023, was \$, and total depreciation expense for the year was \$, resulting in total net capital assets of \$.